NicklasVraa/Color-manager/readme.md

 ![demo](res/demo.gif)

 ![png_jpg_example](res/png_jpg_example.png)
-Note that multichromatic recoloring of large pngs/jpgs is still slow as of now.
-However, monochromatic recoloring is near-instant.
+Multichromatic recoloring of large pngs/jpgs is still slow.
+Monochromatic recoloring is near-instant.

 **Note**: If you publish anything that was generated using this program, make sure to credit the original creator and this repository.